 This will help you develop a taste for talent and give you experience working with actors.
 Look for a junior role or enquire about work experience.
-The Personal Manager’s Association (PMA) provides a list of their member agencies as well as advertising vacancies.
+The Production Manager’s Association (PMA) provides a list of their member agencies as well as advertising vacancies.

 Go to ScreenSkills’ events like Open Doors to meet people working in development departments.
 Go to how to network well for some tips.
 Getting a job in casting is often down to word of mouth, so making connections in the industry is essential.